atdyck/ACKS-HFH/Chapter04.md

 **Familiar**: The character gains a familiar, a magical animal companion.
 The familiar will be a creature appropriate to the character's alignment and other powers (as determined by the Judge).
 The familiar always has a number of Hit Dice and maximum hit points equal to 1/2 its master's own; Intelligence equal to its master's Intelligence; and a number of general and class proficiencies equal to its masters, selected from its master's class list.
 The familiar can always understand any languages spoken by its master, and the character will be able to understand the familiar's speech, though no one else will without resorting to speak with animals.
 The familiar is utterly loyal to its master and will fight for him, perform services, and generally obey his commands.
 While the familiar is within 30', the character receives +1 on saving throws, but if the familiar is ever killed, the character must save versus Death or instantly take damage equal to the familiar's maximum total hit points.
 A character does not gain a new familiar if it is slain until he has gained a level of experience.

+**Farseeing:** The character can see the fates of mortals.
+He may determine how many Fate Points a character has after 10 minutes (1 turn) of casual interaction or observation.
+Once per week, the character may cast fate (as the spell) with a casting time of 10 minutes (1 turn).

 **Fighting Style**: The character chooses to become proficient in a particular fighting style, such as two weapon fighting or weapon and shield.
 Because of his familiarity with the fighting style, a proficient character may draw his weapon(s) and/or ready his shield without having to give up an opportunity to move or attack.
 In addition, each fighting style provides a special bonus when the character is fighting in that style.
 The fighting styles and their bonuses are listed below.